Swarno-Coder/PersonalGPT/README.md

 ```
 # Setting Environment Variables

-Open the `env_ver.py`
+Open the `PersonalGPT/env_vars.py`

-and edit the variables appropriately in the `.env` file.
+and edit the variables appropriately in the `env_vars.py` file.

 ```
-MODEL_TYPE: supports LlamaCpp or GPT4All
+MODEL_TYPE: supports LlamaCpp, GPT4All, OpenAI & Cohere
 PERSIST_DIRECTORY: is the folder you want your vectorstore in
 MODEL_PATH: Path to your GPT4All or LlamaCpp supported LLM
 MODEL_N_CTX: Maximum token limit for the LLM model